-In this paper, the publicly available DTFE implementation by \citet{cautunDTFEPublicSoftware2019a} is employed to extract the density and velocity fields and their gradients.
+In this paper, the publicly available DTFE implementation by \citet{cautunDTFEPublicSoftware2019a} is employed to extract the density and velocity fields and their gradients\WB{, following the same methodology of \citet{bruniComputingGeneralrelativisticEffects2014a} and \citet{thomasFullyNonlinearPostFriedmann2015}}.
 All the fields are interpolated into a cubic grid with $N_\mathrm{grid} = 1024^3$ nodes.
 This number ensures a good convergence of the results, as detailed in Appendix~\ref{app:grid_res}.

 In the following, in order to compare with $\delta$ and the velocity $\mathbf{v}$, we find convenient to work with the ``momentum field" $\mathbf{p}$ defined as \citet{thomasFullyNonlinearPostFriedmann2015}